“What’re you talking about? What island casing?” Kiko demanded, but Lone just smiled.

 “The Jago!” exclaimed Rei.

 We ran to the ship and Kiko opened the cargo bay door.

 “Tammy!”
-I yelled out hoping her hologram would pop up like usual.
+I shouted, hoping her hologram would pop up like usual.
 No response.
-“Where could she be?!”
+“Where could she be?”

 “Over here!”
 Jotham yelled at us from a small room next to the Jago.
 Kiko, Rei and I ran over to see what it was.
 “I thought she might be here…” he gestured to Tammy who was soaking wet, typing on multiple electrical panels on the wall.
 She didn’t even seem to notice us.